chandrika-guttikonda/QAAutomation/README.md

 1. Open project in Eclipse
 2. Right-click on desired test class (e.g., `Day3FormAutomationTest.java`) → `Run As` → `Java Application`
 3. Observe execution in Chrome and check console output

 ---
+## 📌 How to Run Day5 OOP Java classes
+- Run main() method in LoginTest class
+- Chrome browser will open and execute:
+- Valid login using manual methods
+- Valid login using constructor auto-fill
+- Invalid login with error validation

+---